Muts256/Detection-ELK/README.md

 #### Architecture

-*A simulation of an SSH/ RDP brute-force attacks against Linux and Windows systems, with logs ingested and analyzed using the ELK stack for detection and visualization.*
+*A simulation of an SSH/ RDP brute-force attack against Linux and Windows systems, with logs ingested and analyzed using the ELK stack for detection and visualization.*

 ```mermaid
 flowchart TB